Answering Star Method Interview Questions Confidently

 Common STAR Method Interview Questions and Answers

-Most behavioural interview questions invite you to share experiences to show your particular skills or competencies.
-These questions usually begin with:
+Most behavioral interview questions invite you to share experiences to show your particular skills or competencies.
+These questions usually begin with a star method interview question :

 • Tell me about a time…